HonzaMat/PyOpenocdClient/doc/quickstart.rst

     with PyOpenocdClient(host="some_hostname", port=1234) as ocd:

-        # Now interact with OpenOCD.
-For example:
+        # Now you can interact with OpenOCD:
         ocd.reset_halt()
         ocd.cmd("load_image path/to/program.elf")
         ocd.resume()